Tricktionary/BigBlueButtonDemo/README.md

 # BigBlueButtonDemo

-This is a [rails](https://rubyonrails.org/) that show's the capabilities of the ruby [gem](https://rubygems.org/gems/bigbluebutton-api-ruby/versions/1.7.0)
+This is a [rails](https://rubyonrails.org/) app that show's the capabilities of the ruby [gem](https://rubygems.org/gems/bigbluebutton-api-ruby/versions/1.7.0)

 ### How to run